Sani Bello: Military career

 Sani Bello joined the Nigerian Army in December 1962.
 Alongside his childhood friends, he enrolled as an officer cadet at the Nigerian Military Training College (now Nigerian Defence Academy) in Kaduna before proceeding to the Royal Military Academy, Sandhurst where he was commissioned as a second lieutenant of the Nigerian Army in July 1965.
 He returned to Nigeria and was posted to 1st Battalion in Enugu as a Platoon Commander.
 He progressed in the Army, holding various command posts and rising through the ranks, including Aide-de-camp (ADC) to Major General Johnson Aguiyi-Ironsi, Nigeria's first military head of state.

 Following the outbreak of the Nigerian Civil War, Bello was a training officer at the 6th Battalion, Ikeja before he was posted to Bonny as the Sector Commander.
 During the war, Bello was wounded at Bonny and evacuated to Lagos for treatment, in Lagos, he served as a staff officer at the Lagos Garrison division.
 He was later posted to active commands including serving as Commander of the Oshodi Resettlement Center and Rear Commander of defunct Third Marine Commando division under then Colonel Olusegun Obasanjo.
 He was also General Staff Officer and Assistant Quartermaster General of the 3rd Division.

 From 1971 to 1974, he was Deputy Adjutant General of the Nigerian Army before becoming the Commanding Officer of the 81 Battalion, Kaduna.
-Commanding the 81 Battalion in Kaduna, Bello part in the 1975 Nigerian coup d'état which bought General Murtala Mohammed to power.
+Commanding the 81 Battalion in Kaduna, Bello participated in the 1975 Nigerian coup d'état which bought General Murtala Mohammed to power.
 He was later appointed military governor of Kano State under General Murtala Mohammed and an ex-officio member of the Supreme Military Council.
 In 1979, following the rise of the Second Nigerian Republic he was retired from the Nigerian Army as a Principal Staff Officer.